wp-plugins/instant-feedback/readme.txt

 == Changelog ==
 = 1.0.37 =
-* Added Wordpress short-code feature to change the position of plugin inside a post = 1.0.36 =
+* Added Wordpress short-code feature to change the position of plugin inside a post.
+Read instructions at installion section myeffecto wordpress plugin page
+= 1.0.36 =
 * plugin conflicit issue with other plugins resolved